bml-research/data_analysis_bml/excel/excel_04_data_import_solutions.md

 ### Exercise 5

-This file is rather easy to load.
+While this file appears rather easy to load:

 ![import](./files_04_import_solutions/exercise05/fig1.png)

+>The data is not loaded well.
+The decimal separator is not set correctly.

+`Land use Change` for `apples` should be `0.029`.
+>Make sure that you set the Regional Setting correctly to Englisch (United States).

 The solution can be found [here](./files_04_import_solutions/exercise05/Food_Product_Emissions.xlsx)

+Both the wrong and correct import can be found in the file.

 ### Exercise 6

-This file is easy to load as well:
+This file is easy to load:

 ![import](./files_04_import_solutions/exercise06/fig1.png)